 Turkey vultures rely on smell to find dead body.
 This means they need to fly in lower altitude to pick up the smell.
 Lower altitude soaring is challenging because there are not much updraft or wind, so they have to make use of every little air disturbance to subsidize their flight, including tiny updraft or wind turbulence produced by wind colliding with trees.
 With their V-shaped pose, wobbling would control which wing gets to catch those tiny air differences and in turn, produces lift.
 In short, their wobbling is a fine tuned positioning to use every resource in the air to minimize energy expenditure.

 Anyway I am by no means an expert in this field, let alone proper English writer.
-If you would like to learn more, check to this publication https://academic.oup.com/auk/article/133/1/79/5149077.
+If you would like to learn more, check this publication https://academic.oup.com/auk/article/133/1/79/5149077.

 Comments